Free trade agreements of Israel: Israel – United States Free Trade Agreement

 Israel and the United States signed the Israel–United States Free Trade Agreement, which was the first United States free trade agreement with a country outside of North America, and the first free trade agreement of Israel.
 The free trade agreement came into force on 1 September 1985.
 To be party to the free trade agreement, goods must be a product of Israel or the United States or have had a significant portion produced in Israel or the United States.
-The negotiations for the FTA began in 1 January 1984 after discussions between the former US president Ronald Reagan and the former Israeli prime minister Yitzhak Shamir in November 1983.
+The negotiations for the FTA began on 1 January 1984 after discussions between the former US president Ronald Reagan and the former Israeli prime minister Yitzhak Shamir in November 1983.
 The FTA was signed by Ronald Reagan into law the Trade and Tariff Act of 1984 which paved the way for FTA between Israel and the United States.
 The FTA was signed on April 22, 1985, and came into force on 1 September 1985.
 The FTA reduced tariffs on different products in few steps until 1995.

 The free trade agreement of 1985 was not including agricultural products, and was decided in article 6 of the free trade agreement that the sector of agricultural products isn't included or will come separately in other agreement.
 In 2004, the agreement was extended to agricultural products.

 Mutual recognition agreement on telecommunications equipment was signed in 2004, and a joint committee decided to make some changes to the Annex 3 of the Israel – United States Free Trade Agreement (1985) regarding the documentation of Rules of Origin.
 Additional extension to the Agricultural Agreement (2004) was made in 2022.

 The United States and Israel are also party to the Qualified Industrial Zone agreement (QIZ agreement), which serves to promote co-production and economic cooperation between Israel and Egypt.
-The QIZ agreement was signed on December 14, 2004 in Cairo between Egypt, Israel, and the United States.
+The QIZ agreement was signed on December 14, 2004, in Cairo between Egypt, Israel, and the United States.
 The QIZ agreement came into force in 2005.